Specialists in antique, classic, veteran and vintage motorcycles.

 What makes Harley-Davidson motorcycles historically significant?

-Harley-Davidson is one of the oldest continuously operating motorcycle manufacturers, defining the American V-twin platform and influencing global motorcycle engineering, culture, and design for over a century.
+Harley-Davidson is one of the longest continuously operating motorcycle manufacturers, defining the American V-twin architecture and influencing both engineering and cultural dimensions of motorcycling worldwide.

 Are vintage Harley-Davidson motorcycles rare?

 Yes.
-Pre-war and wartime Harley-Davidson models - particularly those with matching numbers and documented provenance - are increasingly rare, with many held in long-term private collections or museums.
+Pre-war and wartime models - particularly those with matching numbers and documented provenance - are increasingly scarce, with many preserved within private collections or institutional archives.

 Which Harley-Davidson models are most collectible?